To BuyChoosing A

 The Closing Agent.

-- Buyer decides property is not suitable for their intended use and terminates the contract.
+- The Buyer decides the property is not for their intended use and terminates the contract.